DoctorWhoof/slice_map/readme.md

-### 0.1.8 Update
+### 0.2.4 Update
-Dramatically simplified from a generic SliceMap that supported different storages to a more concrete SliceMap that always uses Vec<V> for values and SlotMap<SliceKey, Range<u32>> for slice ranges.
-This now allows removing slices and the existing Slice Keys remain valid (except for the removed one), thanks to the SlotMap.
+SliceMap is a project driven by another personal project, and its design follows the needs of that project.
+As a result, I had to go back to the idea of a Generic SliceMap that uses a Storage trait to pick different Storage structs.

+Instead of [SliceMap] you should use the new type aliases, [SlotSliceMap] for SlotMap storage, [SecSliceMap] for SecondaryMap and [SparseSliceMap] for SparseSecondaryMap respectively.

+To allow using [SparseSecondaryMap] this crate is not "no_std" anymore, but I plan to make that an optional feature and restore its no_std status!

 ### Description

-[SliceMap] provides a container that allows iterating directly all of its items, or iterating through non-overlapping slices of varying sizes.
+[SliceMap] and its type aliases provides a container that allows iterating directly all of its items, or iterating through non-overlapping slices of varying sizes.
 You can only insert new items in groups that will become a new slice.

 ### Example